gogovan/flutter-force-permission/README.md

 2. Show the disclosure page as needed.
 This method will handle showing the disclosure page and requesting permissions.
 This function takes a [NavigatorState](https://api.flutter.dev/flutter/widgets/NavigatorState-class.html) which can be retrieved through `Navigator.of(context)` call.
 This is an async function.
 Wrap the function in an `async` block as needed.
-Returns a map of permission and their requested status (granted/denied/etc).
-Refer to [permission_handler](https://pub.dev/packages/permission_handler) for the interface.
+Returns a map of permission and their requested status (granted/denied/etc), service status and whether they are requested by this plugin.
 ```dart
 final result = await perm.show(Navigator.of(context));
 ```